crate-ci/typos/docs/reference.md

 - Type: table of strings

-Corrections for [identifiers](./design.md#identifiers-and-words).
+Map [identifier](./design.md#identifiers-and-words) typos to their corrections.
 When the correction is blank, the identifier is never valid.
 When the correction is the key, the identifier is always valid.

 Example:
 ```toml